Sum02dean/STRINGSCORE/README.md

 ```

 ### Data Preparation
-To change the defulat pre-processing arguments please modify the alues in the run_pre_process.sh file.
+To change the default pre-processing arguments please modify the values in the run_pre_process.sh file.
 ```sh
 cd src
 bash run_pre_process.sh -o pre_processed_data/
 ```
 ### Running the model
 Each model comes with a seperate bash file.
-Within each bash file file there are sets of options to choose specift.
-To see the definition of each option run the corresponding python file name followed by --help.
+Within each bash file there are sets of options to choose from.
+To see the definition of each option, run the corresponding python file name followed by --help.
 - run_xgboost.sh
 - run_bambi.sh
 - run_net.sh